internetarchive/xfetch/README.md

 This is why RND_PRECISION can be used to control XFetch; it curbs the scale of log(rnd()) and limits how early recomputes occur.

+## Improvements

+  * Better statistic reporting would be welcome.
+The ability to see events over time rather than in aggregate would be most useful.
+One simple possibility would be to log results to a CSV file as they occur, which could then be loaded into a spreadsheet or other reporting tool.
+  * Child processes are created and destroyed without abandon.
+It would probably be more efficient to reuse child processes, but that would require a more sophisticated result-reporting mechanism than the process exitcode.
+  * Timings and counts should be recorded, to allow performance analysis.
+  * The code should be broken out into separate code files (one per class).
+An autoloader would be nice but not necessary.

 ## Conclusions

 locked and fetch are susceptible to cache stampede, congestion collapse, and starved workers.
 They do not scale well.